selimslab/selimslab.github.io/HOME/_essais/problem-solving.md

 ---

-Grinding your wheels won't solve your problem,
+Grinding your wheels won't solve your problem

 Give your mind some space